top of page

 Use Instructions:

-• Start with about 1/3 of a cup of wool pellets per gallon of soil for containers.
+• Start with ~ 1/2 of a cup of wool pellets per gallon of soil for house plants and flower pots.
 This will help hold water and provide nutrients.

-Wool is also high in keratin.
+Wool is very high in keratin.
 The use of keratin based soil amendments can protect plant health by feeding keratinolytic bacteria.
 These bacteria are antagonists to some plant pathogens.

 Sources: